Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 • Recurrence

-• Further surgery (in event of recurrence or other complications)
+• Further surgery (in the event of recurrence or other complications)

 • Future arthritis due to the initial injury